-Commercial Video Cost Considerations
+Commercial Security Camera Cost Considerations

-There are two costs to consider with commercial video systems.
+Aside from the cost of the cameras themselves, there are two costs to consider with commercial video systems.
 The first is the cost of installation.
 This upfront cost is usually the most significant cost and is largely determined by the number of cameras and the quality of the cameras being used.

 Monitoring Is a Recurring Expense

 When recorded video isn’t enough, monitored video can offer many tremendous benefits to a commercial security system.
 The cost of ongoing monitoring is going to be less than the upfront cost of the system, but it’s important to keep in mind that this will be a recurring cost that will persist as long as the system remains operational.